SAP-samples/safety-at-work-mta/README.md

 ![CF CLI MBT Build command success](/documentation/images/05_cf_cli_build.png)

-Next step is to login to your SCP CF Organization and Space.
+Next step is to login to your BTP CF Organization and Space.
 To do that, use following command in CLI:

 ```bash
 $ cf login